Hyderabadi Biryani: Regional Styles and Spice Secrets

 How to Cook It at Home: The Non-Negotiable Steps

-Buy whole spices from an Indian grocer.
-Toast and grind them yourself the day before.
-Use ghee, not oil.
+Whole spices from an Indian grocer.
+Toast and grind them fresh.
+Ghee, never oil.
 Don’t skip the yogurt marinade.
-These aren’t suggestions—they’re the actual recipe.
+These aren’t tips—they’re the recipe.

-If you’re in the US, UK, or Australia, find a biryani vendor who seals their pots and doesn’t open them mid-service.
-Watch them work.
-That’s where you’ll learn what good actually tastes like.
+Outside India?
+Find a vendor who seals their pots and doesn’t open them mid-service.
+Watch.
+That’s how you’ll learn what good tastes like.